 One exception to the rule of simplicity in childhood comes in the form of board games.
 Because when I was a kid, the exact opposite was true: incredible excess bordering on insanity.
-With every decade, board games became more and more lavish and complex, taking longer to assemble than to ever actually play them.
+With every decade, board games became more and more extravagant and complex, taking longer to assemble than to ever actually play them.
 Upon finally constructing the monstrous cardboard and plastic behemoths, your parents would inexplicably leave them in their entirety on the coffee table afterwards, secretly not wanting to bother ever doing that again.

 Then, strangely, something happened.
 Once the new millennium rolled in, we went back to square one: like the manufacturers themselves had grown tired of brainstorming, and declared, ‘Fuck it, repackage CONNECT FOUR’.

-13 Dead End Drive was perhaps 90s board gaming at its finest: the game board would become a mansion (five hours later, after hearing your dad mutter strange words you’d never heard before, and got in trouble for repeating at school), complete with five deadly booby traps that allowed you to live out your fantasies of pushing a butler down the stairs and throwing a gypsy into the fire.
+13 Dead End Drive was perhaps 90s board gaming at its finest: the game board would become a mansion (three hours later, after hearing your dad mutter strange words you’d never heard before, and got in trouble for repeating at school), complete with five deadly booby traps that allowed you to live out your fantasies of pushing a butler down the stairs and throwing a gypsy into the fire.

 Dear Aunt Agatha has just passed away, and twelve potential heirs lumber about her estate, meeting unfortunate ends at the hands of malicious gigantic children.
 The twelve character cards are dealt between the players, and who possesses which character is a mystery throughout the game, because any player can move any piece.
 If the player possesses the corresponding trap card, they can move a piece onto a deadly trap space, finishing them off for good.
 One character’s portrait hangs in the mansion, representing the current favourite to inherit the money, and every time that particular character is snuffed, the next portrait in line goes to the front.